The ‘don’ts’ when building reputation

 There are many ‘dos’ when building reputation; indeed, Shifting Sands is dedicated to creating the mindset and skills for succeeding at this work.
 Less frequently discussed are the ‘don’ts,’ but these are just as important.

-For this column, though, I want to focus on the big ‘don’ts.’
-These are the ones that can undo in a day a reputation that has taken years to build as well as the little things that chip away over time at credibility and goodwill.
+For today’s column, though, I want to focus on the big ‘don’ts.’
+These are the big ones that can undo in a day a reputation that has taken years to build as well as the little things that chip away over time at credibility and goodwill.
 Here are 5 ‘don’ts’ to keep in mind:

-Be tone-deaf:This happens when company statements or actions do not consider the full context of a specific situation or world events or how they will be perceived by the public—what can happen in an effort to be ‘edgy’ or ‘provocative.’
+Be tone-deaf: This happens when company statements or actions do not consider the full context of a specific situation or world events or an effort to be especially ‘edgy’ or ‘provocative.’

 There are so many examples of reputational blows from this particular ‘don’t.’
 Consider Balenciaga.
 In 2022, this luxury brand was linked to worldwide scandal due to the way it portrayed children in two ad campaigns.
-These ignited a firestorm that traveled from the internet to the traditional media and known, as the New York Times stated as ‘one of the most explicit collisions of internet culture, politics, fashion and conspiracy theories to date.’
+These ignited a firestorm that traveled from the internet to the traditional media and is known, as the New York Times stated, as ‘one of the most explicit collisions of internet culture, politics, fashion and conspiracy theories to date.’

 Go dark: Fundamental to building corporate reputation is creating and building enduring trusted relationships.
-Relationships are based on two-way communications – a question and an answer, a request and a response, an invitation and an acceptance or a refusal.
+Relationships are based on two-way communications – a question and an answer, a request and a response, an offer and an acceptance or a refusal.
 Sometimes the answer to an ask is yes.
-Sometimes it’s no. While the latter can be disappointing, it is still an answer, and reflects consideration and respect for the question and the questioner.
+Sometimes it’s no. While the latter can be disappointing, it is still an answer and reflects consideration and respect for the question, the questioner and the questionee.
 There is no place in a relationship when one party goes dark.
-This is particularly egregious when the party doing the ghosting requested time and attention from the other party (e.g. information, background, a proposal, an interview).
+This is particularly egregious when the party doing the ghosting requested time and attention from the other party (e.g., information, background, a proposal, an interview).
+Here’s a great article from one of my favorite sources, the Harvard Business Review.

 The views and opinions published here belong to the author and do not necessarily reflect the views and opinions of the publisher.